aws-samples/amazon-dynamodb-labs/content/modernizer/01-modernization/index.en.md

 📈 Metrics: http://localhost:8100/api/metrics
 ```

-**Important:** Keep this terminal window open!
-If you close it, the backend service will stop working, and our application won't function properly.
+::alert[**Important:** Keep this terminal window open!
+If you close it, the backend service will stop working, and our application won't function properly.]{type="warning"}

 ### Launching the Frontend Application